Breakdown of Topological Inheritance and Twist-Induced Quantum Geometry Reconfiguration in Moir\'e Flat Bands

-Moiré physics in twisted bilayer systems has emerged as a powerful platform for realizing strongly correlated and topologically nontrivial phases.
-By engineering a long-wavelength superlattice through the twisting of two crystalline layers, the electronic band structure can be dramatically reshaped, giving rise to flat bands with enhanced interaction effects and quantum geometry.
-This has led to groundbreaking discoveries in twisted bilayer graphene (TBG) \cite{Andrei2020, doi:10.1073/pnas.1108174108, PhysRevLett.99.256802} and twisted bilayer transition metal dichalcogenides (tb-TMDs) \cite{Devakul2021, doi:10.1073/pnas.2021826118}, including unconventional superconductivity \cite{Balents2020, Cao2018, Cao2018_2, Oh2021, doi:10.1126/science.aav1910, PhysRevX.8.041041, PhysRevX.8.031089, Cai2023, Park2023, PhysRevB.108.085117, PhysRevX.13.031037, Guo2025} and fractional quantum anomalous Hall states \cite{Cai2023, Park2023, PhysRevB.108.085117, PhysRevX.13.031037, Park2023}.
+Twisted van der Waals heterostructures have revolutionized the control of strongly correlated and topologically nontrivial phases.
+The long-wavelength superlattice potential arising from the superposition of crystalline lattices profoundly reshapes the electronic dispersion, generating flat bands characterized by strongly enhanced interactions and a rich landscape of quantum geometry.
+These features underpin the exotic physics observed in twisted bilayer graphene (TBG) \cite{Andrei2020} and transition-metal dichalcogenides (tb-TMDs) \cite{Devakul2021}, yielding discoveries ranging from unconventional superconductivity \cite{Cao2018, Balents2020} to fractional quantum anomalous Hall states \cite{Cai2023, Park2023, PhysRevX.13.031037}.

-Among various moiré systems, TBG and tb-TMDs have served as prototypical platforms for realizing topological flat bands and investigating their associated quantum geometry.
-In these systems, the quantum geometric properties of the moiré flat bands are typically inherited from the monolayer states that seed their formation.
-In tb-TMDs, low-energy states originating from gapped Dirac cones at the $K$ valley in the monolayer \cite{Manzeli2017} give rise to moiré flat bands with concentrated Berry curvature \cite{PhysRevLett.122.086402, Devakul2021, PhysRevLett.132.096602}.
-In TBG, the nontrivial topology of the moiré bands is encoded in the winding of Wilson loops inherited from the monolayer Dirac cones \cite{PhysRevLett.124.167002, PhysRevLett.128.087002, PhysRevLett.122.106405, PhysRevB.99.155415}.
-This correspondence between quantum geometry and the band edge has provided a consistent framework for understanding quantum geometry and band topology in these systems.
-Whether such correspondence persists in the presence of more complex monolayer band structures or symmetry-breaking orders remains an open question.

-To address this, we turn to loop-current (LC) order in kagome lattices.
-Recent experiments indicate that vanadium-based kagome materials like AV$_3$Sb$_5$ (A = K, Rb, Cs) simultaneously exhibit charge density wave (CDW) and superconducting (SC) orders with a spontaneously broken time-reversal symmetry (TRS) \cite{Wilson2024}.
-Theories commonly propose a $2\times2$ CDW order with a complex order parameter forming a Star-of-David pattern linked to LC order and spontaneous TRS breaking \cite{PhysRevB.106.144504, Tazai2023, PhysRevB.107.045127, Zhou2022}.
-This structure mimics the Haldane physics \cite{PhysRevLett.61.2015} and results in Chern bands near the Fermi level, leading to Fermi surface pockets at the $M$ valleys \cite{Zhou2022}, which may further support exotic SC orders \cite{wang2025rotonSC}.
-Unlike tb-TMDs \cite{PhysRevLett.135.196402, calugaru2024MTMD, jiang20242database} and regular kagome lattice \cite{ingham2025Mkagome}, the nonzero Chern number in such a Loop-Current Kagome lattice (LCK) suggests that the $M$-valley moiré flat bands in its twisted bilayer could be topological.
-Additionally, the concentrated Berry curvature at the $M$ valley complicates the use of the low-energy continuum model, indicating new physics to explore.